wlee88/the-movie-db/README.md

   the inverse of the background color average.
 - Would be nice if the app scrolled to the search bar when you click back when viewing a movie.
-- Would be great to hide the keyboard when the user finishes searching for a movie (i.e either clicks away or presses enter).
+- Would be great to hide the keyboard when the user finishes searching for a movie (i.e presses enter) - I think this easily rectified by blurriing the search input.
 - Currently API calls to retrieve movies are cached.
-It'd be great to have a background worker checking if this data is stale - and notify the user to refresh.
-In my opinion this would create a better UX experience over simply overriding stale data without asking the user - the reason being that the user won't understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
+It'd be great to have a background worker checking if this data is stale - and notify the user to refresh / re-retrieve the data.
+I believe this would create a better UX experience
+- the reason being that the user may not understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
 - Would be great to remember where the user's position was, and cache all of the infinite scroll results so that the user can go back to that very position.